mramshaw/Kubernetes/Replicated MySQL (Dynamic Volumes)/README.md

 It will also be a very good idea to increase the limits of the underlying __virtual machine__.

 In general, rather than run containers on virtual machines _in a virtual machine_, it is probably a better idea to run this exercise in the cloud.
-With multiple levels of abstraction it can be very hard to grok what is going on, hardware limitations will probably create lots of restarts - probably due to hardware limitiations.
+With multiple levels of abstraction it can be very hard to grok what is going on, hardware limitations will probably create lots of restarts simply due to hardware limitations, which will make debugging configuration errors all that much harder.

 ## Startup

+Run the startup script:

 #### GCE